kienle-k/Onmap/README.md

 Host discovery probes can be combined; they run in parallel and a host counts as up if any of them succeeds.
 Probe ports are set on the flag (`-PS22`, `-PA80`, `-PU53`) or with `--PS-ports`/`--PA-ports`/`--PU-ports`, and default to 80 for SYN/ACK and 40125 for UDP. `-p` only sets the port-scan ports.

 A port scan runs discovery first and only scans hosts that come back up. `-sn` runs discovery alone; `-Pn` skips discovery and treats every target as up.
 Explicit `-P*` flags replace the default probe set, and local targets will use an ARP ping instead of the default probes, unless `--disable-arp-ping` is set.
-Raw probes and the `-sS`/`-sA` scans need root; without root a plain port scan just skips discovery.
-Soon to be implemented for this case: non-root tcp connect discovery.
+Raw probes and the `-sS`/`-sA` scans need root; without root it falls back to tcp connect discovery probes to ports 80 and 443.

+Important cli difference to nmap: Onmap will run single host discovery and port scans only via explicit flags; for example `onmap -PE locahost` will not execute a port scan after the discovery phase.
+And `onmap localhost` does not work, as no scan method is specified.
+This is intended behavior to improve clarity of behavior for now.